 When we talk of Group Size we mean the number of guests who will ride out together at the same time.
-Some places can take a lot of guests, but would limit their riding group size to, for example, eight people.
+Some places can take a lot of guests, but limit their riding group size to, for example, eight people.
 Also, when we talk about group size we mean the number of guests riding.
 On top of that there will be at least one guide, many times two (front and rear) and occasionally three (if the group size is larger or on the expedition type rides in South America or Mongolia).

 Some rides will confirm if there is just one person booked.
 Others require a minimum group size of anything between two to six people and sometimes there is a price supplement for the ride to confirm at the smaller group size.
+We will advise you if a holiday will cancel if the minimum number is not achieved by a particular date although sometimes an operator will continue to run the ride even though the minimum number has not been reached.

 On each ride page we have given information on the likely group size.
 There is rarely an absolute maximum, so a ride that normally takes a maximum of eight people will be able to go to nine or even ten people on occasions without any problem.

 If the group size is important to you, then please check with us before you book.
-What one person would like; another would hate.